mlafleur/mlafleur.github.io/image-importer-privacy-policy.md

 ---
 layout: page
 ---
-# Privacy Policy

-## Collection of Information
+# Collection of Information
 We do not collect any personally identifiable information.

-## Distribution of Information#
+# Distribution of Information

-We do not share any information with governmental agencies or other companies.
+We do not share any information with 3rd parties or governmental agencies.